-We are continually adding catalogue records and digitized items to the online catalogue to make them available.
-However, not all records in the collection are suitable for digitization.
-Please contact VHEC Collections staff for more information about digitization policies and procedures.
-Processing and digitization workflow is done at the discretion of VHEC Collections staff based on availability of resources and to meet the needs of researchers and exhibitions.
+We are continually adding catalogue records and digitized items to the online catalogue to increase their accessibility.
+However, not all items in the collection are suitable for digitization.
+Processing and digitization is done at the discretion of VHEC staff based on availability of resources, project plans and to meet the needs of researchers and exhibitions.